Nearsoft/apprentice/terminal/terminal.md

 ```
 That will save us a lot of time of doing `mkdir great_ideas` then `cd great_ideas` then `mkdir best_ideas`... well you get the point

-NOW! we have our directory ready to have files and great ideas, but how do we create a simple file?
+NOW!
+We have our directory ready to have files and great ideas, but how do we create a simple file?

-There are plenty of ways to create files on unix system but the common ones are
+There are plenty of ways to create files in unix system but the common ones are:

 ```
 danielvilla@Daniels-MacBook-Air:~$ touch idea1.txt